OpenMined/syft-extras/packages/syft-http-bridge/nats readme.md

 sub to responses.{requester}.{responder}.{app_name}.{request_id}
 ```

-note on request_id being used in the topic name: When we get many requests this might not be efficient, but it makes the implementation easier when listening for responses.
-We can change this later if needed.
+note on request_id being used in the topic name: When we get many requests this might create too many topics for NATS, but it makes the implementation easier when listening for responses.
+We can change this later if it becomes a problem.

 ## Permissions (TODO)